 - Location – Floor tiling costs per m2 vary across the UK, with the cost of tilers in cities such as London higher than the rest of the country.

 - Paying your tiler per-metre or per-day – Your tiler may provide a quote in days, rather than metres squared.
 Expert tradespeople may be able to lay more tiles per day than others, which may mean the average tiling costs per square metre may be lower.

 Here are some average tiling costs per square metre for common household tiling jobs.

-Floor tiling costs are the same for tiling a bathroom or kitchen floor, with the average floor tiling cost per m2 in the UK being £100 including labour.
+Bathroom tiling costs are generally the same as kitchen tiling costs when it comes to flooring, with the average floor tiling cost per m2 in the UK being £100 including labour.

 The average cost to fully tile the walls and floors of a bathroom is £700 – £800 and will take 3 – 4 days.

-The average kitchen tiling cost is £35 per square metre.
+The average kitchen tiling cost is £97 per m2.
 The total kitchen tiling cost depends on a range of factors, such as the size of your kitchen, the type of tiles you have chosen and your location.